Favourited 668 times

 Our family has been in the Carolina low-country since the 1670s, and here on this property since 1827.
 The farm and family have seen many changes throughout the centuries, and is looking to the future!!!

 This is the farm’s 9th year hosting visitors.
-Forty-six countries represented and over 375 folks volunteering, all have helped make the farm a better place.
+Forty-seven countries represented and over 375 folks volunteering, all have helped make the farm a better place.
 They have laughed, learned, sweated, grown and eaten some great food.
 We hope all that those who spend time here will take something positive away with them.
 Looking forward to another year of great helpers & guests!!!

 An experimental and educational farm, we are working to bring a high level of self-sufficiency here and to share our knowledge with our visitors.
 We also offer farmstay/English immersion vacation packages so folks can spend their holiday relaxing on a peaceful farm while improving their language skills.
 We are the stewards of one of the many Carolina Bays that pepper the East Coast, a unique ecosystem, which contains rare carnivorous plants.